Here are some frequently asked questions (and their answers!)...

 The Black Belt Club (BBC) is our advanced training program.
-For students who are children, it means that they have access to formal training in Tang Soo Do, similiar to the teen/adult curriculum.
+For students who are children, it means that they have access to formal training in Tang Soo Do, similar to the teen/adult curriculum.
 It signifies that you have a commitment to earning your Jr. Black Belt or Black Belt.
 These classes contain more detail and cover topics in addition to our basic program.
 We offer classes in just forms, self defense and sparring.
 We also have specialized training in weapons, street self defense, tournament training and leadership.
 We also have fun activities for the black belt club members: buddy pizza parties, movie nights, board breaking and field trips.
 Being in the black belt club gives you access to our tournament team, Leadership team and Demonstration team.

 • Please speak to an instructor for more information on joining the BBC.

 You must be a Black Belt Club Member or Master Club Member.

 If you are, please email email@example.com and ask for access.

 Yes we do!
 It is a fun-filled event where karate teachers will run your whole party.
 For more information click: karate birthday parties.

 1. The new -- or "trial" -- student